Arched Fence Gate & Trellis

 The older corner post was not the strongest, however, once I attach it to the sturdy post it will be just fine.
 I cut three 2X4s to fit in between the old post and the new gate post.
 One for the bottom, one for the middle and one for the top.
 Make sure you use a level to make the 2X4s straight.
 The posts were off centered, so I used brackets to attach the 2X4 to the older post and then I cut the 2X4 end at an angle so I could screw the 2X4 right into the new post.

-I then added dog ear panels to the front of those 2X4s.
+Then I added dog ear panels to the front of those 2X4s.
 I just screwed them in using a drill.
 I am going to add new panels to the whole fence, however, one step at a time.

 There are many different ways and designs to make a trellis.
 I measured from post to post and decided to cut a 2X4 to the length I needed.
-I then cut a decorative trim (just two small cuts) on the ends.
-I then put it up to the two front posts.
+Then I cut a decorative trim (just two small cuts) on the ends.
+After that, I put it up to the two front posts.
 It’s always easier to screw in your screws a little bit before you are up on the ladder trying to do it one handed.
 I repeated this on both sides of the post and then repeated this on the back posts (two for the front posts and two for the back).

 We had a little area that we needed to put some fence up from the outside of our house to the gate post.
 It wasn’t long enough where we needed another post, so we just cut three 2X4s to the length we needed to touch our house.
 Then I added dog ear fence panels to the front of them.
 We had to cut the 2X4s at an angle so they would screw into the post straight.
 We used concrete anchors to drill the 2X4s into the side of the house.